nicko101/Enterprise-Architecture-Story/Solutions_Architecture/PoC and Validation/PKI-App Proxy-NDES/README.md

 ### Key Components
 * **Azure App Proxy Connector**: Installed on-premises to establish an authenticated outbound tunnel to Azure.
 * **External URL**: Provides a secure endpoint for Intune to communicate with the SCEP service.
-* **Passthrough Pre-authentication**: Required for the SCEP protocol to allow direct communication with the NDES service while maintaining the proxy's security benefits.
+* **Pre-authentication**: Leverages Microsoft Entra ID to ensure only authorized traffic reaches the NDES server.

 ---